NickScherbakov/ollama-api-cheker/README.md

 ### How It Works

 1. The Node.js server runs on port 3000
+2. The default system browser automatically opens with the application page
-2. Requests with the `/api/` prefix are proxied to the Ollama server (default: http://localhost:11434)
+3. Requests with the `/api/` prefix are proxied to the Ollama server (default: http://localhost:11434)
-3. For the `/api/generate` endpoint, streaming responses are processed and compiled into a single response
+4. For the `/api/generate` endpoint, streaming responses are processed and compiled into a single response
-4. The web page provides a graphical interface for interacting with the API
+5. The web page provides a graphical interface for interacting with the API

 ### API Endpoints